This Earth Day scavenger hunt is an excellent way to celebrate this special day with kids.

 Get Your Free Earth Day Scavenger Hunt

 High five!
 You’re on your way to enjoying a very special Earth Day activity for kids!

-This free Earth Day Scavenger Hunt is on one printable (PDF) page.
+This free Earth Day Scavenger Hunt (with list of items to find) is on one printable (PDF) page.

 You can most certainly print as many of these scavenger hunts as you need for your personal use, family, class, homeschool co-op, or community event.
 If you have a friend or co-worker who might like to have this type of Earth Day fun, I ask that you please share this post with them.
 Thanks so much for your cooperation!

-To get this free Earth Day activity for kids, simply subscribe to Rock Your Homeschool.
+To get this free Earth Day printable activity for kids, simply subscribe to Rock Your Homeschool.

 You’ll receive an email with a PDF file, along with a password to open the Subscriber’s Library to all RYHS freebies.